United Nations Research Guide

 Dates covered: 1993 - current

 This is the official repository of UN documents and includes full-text images (.pdfs) of UN documents.
 The ODS covers all types of official UN documentation, beginning in 1993.
 Some older documents are added to the system on a daily basis.
 It includes resolutions from 1946 onwards.
 Note that resolutions before 1993 are in a separate database that must be accessed from the Advanced Search screen.
 The system does not contain press releases, UN sales publications or UN treaties.
 Since January, 2005, this database is free to the public.
 The system allows for both simple and advanced searching.
-See the UN Library's training guide Introduction to the ODS.
 If you are unable to find your document with this system, try searching for the document in the AccessUN index (which goes back further than the ODS) or UNBISNET (the UN catalog).
 Then, use the UN document number to search in the ODS.

 Dates covered: 1946 - current